 Yapeal | Vontobel Pension Invest Fund | Vontobel 3a Pension Foundation |

-Yapeal-3a is a good offer (update end of January 2022: according to various media reports, Yapeal is withdrawing from the private client business).
+Yapeal-3a is a good offer.
 Investing your own pillar 3a in securities with Yapeal only costs between 0.42 and 0.47 % per year.
-One disadvantage is that you can’t take out the offer if you don’t want a Yapeal account.
+One disadvantage is that you can only take out the offer if you open a private account (bank account with Visa debit card).
 The Yapeal account is, so to speak, the basis for all other Yapeal offers.
-Another disadvantage is that there are only two funds available with a maximum equity component of 60 %.
-This is not enough for yield optimisers, so we are moving on to VIAC.
+Another disadvantage is that only two funds are available with an equity component of 35 to a maximum of 50 %.
+This is not enough for yield optimizers, so we move on to VIAC.

 VIAC is a very good provider that brought a lot of dynamism to the pension market with the launch of its 3a app in 2017.
-VIAC offers two sets of investment strategies from 0 to 100 % equities, one with bonds and one with cash.
-In the first set, the portion that is not invested in shares or precious metals is invested in bonds; in the other, this portion is held in cash at WIR bank.
-Anyone who feels they are in good hands with WIR Bank receives a good interest rate on the cash portion.
+VIAC offers two sets of investment strategies ranging from 0% to 100% equities, with the option of using bonds or cash for each set.
+The portion that is not invested in equities or precious metals is therefore either invested in bonds or held as cash at WIR Bank.
+No fees are charged on the cash portion and those who feel they are in good hands with WIR Bank also receive a good interest rate.
 Our yield optimisers also feel comfortable with VIAC.
 The only disadvantage is the margin on foreign currency transactions, which WIR Bank charges as VIAC’s transaction processor.
 What is the situation with Frankly?

 Frankly is also a very good provider, on a similar level to VIAC.
-In contrast to VIAC, Frankly originally also charged fees on the cash portion, but no longer does so for the time being.
-Frankly is therefore primarily worthwhile if the money is invested in securities.
+Like VIAC, Frankly does not currently charge any fees on the cash portion, although this was not the case in the past.
 The fees are low and the performance of the ZKB funds is decent.
 What is missing, in contrast to VIAC and finpension, is the possibility to individualise the investment strategies.
 One more note: Frankly’s pricing model has a special feature.
 Anyone who makes advance withdrawals for residential property does not have to pay any additional compensation for the foundation’s auditing costs – these costs are borne by the Frankly community with the all-in fee.

 Now to finpension: The finpension offer is a little more favourable than that of Frankly and VIAC.
 Our offer is optimally tailored to 3a savers who wish to invest a high proportion of their pillar 3a in equities.
 With the finpension 3a app, you can invest up to 99 % (VIAC 99 %, Frankly 95 %) in equities.
 In addition, we do not subscribe to funds in foreign currencies at all, which means that there are no transaction fees for foreign currency exchange (if necessary, the foreign currency exchange within the fund takes place at the mid-market rate and without a premium).
 For yield optimisers, finpension is therefore the best offer on the market.